ricaun/ArduinoUniqueID/README.md

 This Library gets the Unique Serial ID from the AVR Microcontroller.

+## Unique Serial ID - Hidden Serial Number

+The datasheet of the Atmega328pb chip have a section 'Serial Number' how explain every chip have an unique device ID with 9 bytes. <br/>
+The datasheet of the Atmega328p chip does not say anything about serial number, but i tested using the same logic on the datasheet of the Atmega328pb. <br/>
+Apparently the chip Atmega328p have a hidden serial number, and others AVR Microcontroller maybe too. <br/>
+This library select only 8 bytes of the 'Serial Number'. <br/>

 ## Dependences

 This library only works on AVR Microcontroller.